mecid/mecid.github.io/_posts/2024-01-23-introducing-swiftui-on-visionOS.md

 }
 ```

-In the example above, we use the new toolbar placement called bottomOrnament.
+In the example above, we use the new toolbar placement called *bottomOrnament*.
 Ornament in visionOS is the place outside the window presenting controls connected to the window.
-You can also create them manually by using the new ornament view modifier.
+You can also create them manually by using the new *ornament* view modifier.

 ```swift
 struct ContentView: View {